 Set goals and deadlines

 Every sales strategy defines certain goals that your team then strives to achieve throughout the month/year.
-It’s better if you quantify these goals; it can be number of sales, number of customers, number of retained customers etc. However, when setting goals, make sure you stay realistic.
+It’s better if you quantify these goals; it can be the number of sales, number of customers, number of retained customers, etc. However, when setting goals, make sure you stay realistic.
 Here are some key points to remember: